ARM-software/arm-trusted-firmware/docs/firmware-design.rst

 BL2 loads the EL3 Runtime Software image from platform storage into a platform- specific address in trusted SRAM.
 If there is not enough memory to load the image or image is missing it leads to an assertion failure.
-If ``LOAD_IMAGE_V2`` is disabled and if image loads successfully, BL2 updates the amount of trusted SRAM used and available for use by EL3 Runtime Software.
-This information is populated at a platform-specific memory address.

 AArch64 BL32 (Secure-EL1 Payload) image load
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^